wkuratana/tinyscraper/README.md

 <h1 align="left">Installation</h1>

-In order to use the Tinyscraper package, please install it from PyPi.
+In order to use the Tinyscraper package, please install it from PyPI.

 > [!TIP]
 > It is a good idea to install Tinyscraper in a virtual environment!